lbaw-admin/lbaw-develop/README.md

 3. Once docker-compose has the _image_ of each service, it will spin up the respective containers.
 4. Around this phase, docker-compose sets up a network among all the containers and configures the respective internal DNS entries so that from one container you can reference the remaining by its service name (e.g if from the _php container_ you `ping postgres` you'll hit the database server host).
 5. When the _php container_ is launched, the __docker_run-dev.sh__ script is run within the container (check the __Dockerfile-dev__ for more details).
-It will wait for the database server to be ready and then, if it is the first start up, it will install the project dependencies (`composer install`) and seed your database (`php artisan db:seed`).
+If it is the first start up, it will install the project dependencies (`composer install`) and it launches the PHP server (`php artisan serve`).

-And finally, it launches the PHP server (`php artisan serve`).
+As this is the fisrt start, you also need to seed your database (see [Development phase](#development-phase)) to have some tuples with plausible values in the demo provided.

 __Everything should now be up and running.__ Checkout your web server at `http://localhost:8000`, the phpAdmin at `http://localhost:5050` and mailhog at `http://localhost:8025`.
 To stop the servers just hit __Ctrt^C__.